SME Board Meeting

 Pro-actions is convinced of the value that a well-constructed and run board meeting can deliver to a company.
 As part of a mini-series focusing on the board meeting we explore –

-Then the need for board meetings can be less frequent than businesses that are not in this position.
+Then the need for a board meeting can be less frequent than businesses that are not in this position.
 But my default would always be monthly.

 What is the purpose of a board meeting in a small company?

 The key principles are that they fulfill the directors’ responsibilities and drive the business towards the planned goals.
-Directors’ have a number of important legal responsibilities including to ensure the business is managed in the best interests of the shareholders, is solvent and is able to pay its bills as and when they fall due, is compliant with business legislation (e.g. tax, health and safety etc.) and to hold the management to account for its performance in managing the business to achieve its long and short term goals.
+Directors’ have a number of important legal responsibilities.
+These include ensuring the business is managed in the best interests of the shareholders, is solvent and is able to pay its bills, is compliant with business legislation (e.g. tax, health and safety etc.) and to hold the management to account for its performance.
+This should focus on the businesses ability to achieve its long and short term goals.

-When preparing for or attending a board meeting, you need to be wearing your director’s hat so that your view of the company is focused on your legal responsibilities and whether the management is running the business properly and delivering against the long term plan.
+When preparing for or attending a board meeting, you need to be wearing your director’s hat so that your view of the company is focused on your legal responsibilities.
+This includes observing whether the management is running the business properly and delivering against the long term plan.

 What is the secret of a successful board meeting?

 The key secret of a successful board meeting is having the right people around the board table so that you can take a dispassionate directors’ view.
 That means at least one person should not be involved in the day to day running of the business.
 In a larger company this role is fulfilled by the non-executive director(s).
-In a smaller enterprise the same result can be achieved by including an independent third party such as a business coach or mentor to facilitate the meeting.
+In a smaller enterprise the same result can be achieved by including an independent third party.
+This could be a business coach or mentor who can also help to facilitate the meeting.